nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 For setup database connection with SSL certificates, you need to create additional configuration file `db_libpq.env` in `/etc/xroad/` folder, see detail [UG-CS](#Ref_UG-CS) section „Passing additional parameters to psql“.

-When the installer create the database and user, then perform the following steps:
+When the installer creates the database and user, perform the following steps:

 Create the property file:
 ```bash